Zedeldi/BMS-Token/README.md

 ## Python

+A graphical interface can be found in `bms_token.gui` and run using:

+  - `python -m bms_token.gui`

-A command-line interface in Python is provided:
+A command-line interface is also provided:

   - `python -m bms_token.cli`